mesonbuild/meson/docs/markdown/Windows-module.md

 - `include_directories` lists directories to be both searched by the resource compiler for referenced resource files, and added to the preprocessor include search path.

+The resource compiler executable used is the first which exists from the following list:

+1. The `windres` executable given in the `[binaries]` section of the cross-file
+2. The `WINDRES` environment variable
+3. The resource compiler which is part of the same toolset as the C or C++ compiler in use.